-Is the software installed and operated on your servers, is it a hosted solution or is it a Software-as-a-Service (SaaS) application?
-The right fit depends on your company’s resources and needs–but understanding each model will help you choose the best option.
+Is the software installed and operated on your servers or in the cloud?
+Is it a hosted solution or is it a software-as-a-service (SaaS) application?
+The right fit depends on your company’s resources and needs, but understanding each model will help you choose the best option.

 7. What’s the technology stack?

 The “technology stack” is jargon for all the related technologies that enable a software application to run.
 These typically include elements such as middleware, programming languages, operating systems and database technologies.
 In the past, discussions about the technology stack were important because it dramatically affected the long-term cost of ownership of the software.
 Many technologies today are designed to operate cost-effectively with a broad range of complementary technologies, making the topic less relevant.
 Still, it may be worth finding out, especially if you have a big internal IT staff that’s committed to using — or avoiding — specific kinds of technology.
 But, if you plan to license software under a SaaS or hosted model, the vendor’s technology stack is not likely to make much difference to you.

 8. How scalable is the software?

 Scalability comprises two key aspects:

 1. Technical scalability is a measure of the system’s ability to process the volume of items and transactions in your business.

 2. Work-process scalability addresses the degree to which the system enables you to execute your work processes with a high degree of labor efficiency.

 Technical scalability.
 Consider the number of SKUs you carry across all your locations, your transaction volumes and the number of employees who will be using the system.
 Then ask: How well can the retail system manage the number of SKU/locations across your supply chain?
 How well can it handle the number of transactions you process each day?
 What evidence can the software vendor provide to show that its customers are successfully processing volumes comparable to your current — and future — business needs?